 9. Learn about investing or hire help.
 It's not rocket science; in the beginning you just need to overcome fear and select one or two good, cheap mutual funds.
 Ask the human resources department for help with that.
 After you've amassed some wealth, it may be time to hire someone.
 If you do, you will obviously have to pay for the service.
 Get referrals and then check out the qualifications and credentials of a prospective financial adviser or broker.

 Make sure you understand the fee structure of the services.
 Is it commission-based or do you pay an hourly fee or a percentage of assets or some combination of these fees?
 Ask for a complete breakdown.
-Also, check with the appropriate authority to see if any disciplinary actions have been taken against a certified financial planner or broker before you initiate contact.
-The Financial Planning Association's Web site is a good starting point to search for a qualified planner.
+Also, check with the appropriate authority to see if any disciplinary actions have been taken against a

 10. Be thankful for your good fortune.
 It's not all about money.
 If you work at it, you will have abundance -- through strong family ties and solid relationships as well as monetary assets.
 Take some time out each day to reflect on the good in your life.
 Spend at least one day a week in a recreational activity or hobby that you enjoy, and take a minimum one-week vacation annually if you possibly can.
 My aunt Genie advises that you travel throughout your life, rather than waiting for retirement to do it.
 Again, save for the trip.